Nathanpmyoung/nathanpmyoung.github.io/pages/Advice for talking to journalists.md

 - I have talked to a3-5 journalists about effective altruism, manifold.love and other stuff.
 Here are some thoughts and tips.
-- Journalists don't abide by normal rules.
+- Some journalists don't abide by some privacy norms.
 Are you in a group chat with a journalist?
 If so, would they use information that you think is private to write articles?
-Some would!
-By
+Some would! #NotAllJournalists, yes, but it's my sense that a large chunk think "if I have heard it, I can write about it".
+And if I ask about this, they may act like I am the one who is asking for something weird.
+If I am in group chats with journalists I sometimes ask "we are off the record here, right?"
+- So can I trust *this* journalist?
+Journalists vary a lot.
+Some will write accurate pieces and treat their sources well, others won't.
+When I talk to a journalist, I
 - Can you be quoted?
 -